 Casper Jenney Planned Giving Society

-The Casper Jenney Society honors benefactors who have included Emerson in their planned giving.
+The Casper Jenney Society honors benefactors who have included Emerson in their estate plans.
 The Society was named in honor of “Cap” Jenney, who owned and operated a Concord construction company.
-At the time of his death in 1989, Jenney left a surprise donation to Emerson Hospital; to this day, his gift remains one of the largest bequests the hospital has ever received.
+At the time of his death in 1989, Jenney left a surprise donation to Emerson Hospital; to this day, his gift remains one of the larger bequests the hospital has ever received.